Distributed Koopman Operator Learning for Perception and Safe Navigation: Simulation Case-Study

 The cost function in~\eqref{eq:mpc_cost} employs a prediction horizon $H=14$, initial position $\mathrm{z}(0) = [0,\, 0]^\top$, and target $\mathrm{z}^* = [15,\, 15]^\top$.
 Dynamic obstacle avoidance is incorporated by approximating each Koopman-predicted elliptical region with a convex polytope defined by ${n_{\varsigma}} = 8$ supporting hyperplanes as an effective trade-off between accuracy and computational cost.
 The linear inequalities of the form~\eqref{OBSTACLEFINAL} are imposed at each horizon step, enforcing only the most active constraint per obstacle to ensure real-time feasibility while maintaining conservatism.

 Fig.~\ref{fig:robot_traj_prediction} shows the closed-loop trajectory in an environment with $L_{o}=12$ moving obstacle clusters where we observe that the robot reaches its target smoothly, maintaining safe separation by continuously adapting to predicted obstacle motion.
+Fig.~\ref{fig:snapsxxx} illustrates representative navigation snapshots, showing the robot’s orientation, predicted trajectory, and evolving obstacle regions, and confirming anticipatory maneuvering enabled by Koopman-based forecasts.
+Fig.~\ref{fig:robot_obstacle_distances} reports the Euclidean distance between the robot and obstacle centers, which consistently remains above the safety threshold, verifying robust collision avoidance.
+Fig.~\ref{fig:control_inputs_profile} shows the corresponding control inputs, where translational accelerations $(a_x,a_y)$ and angular velocity $\omega$ yield dynamically feasible and coordinated motion.
+Together, these results demonstrate safe and predictive navigation achieved through integration of Koopman-based predictions into MPC.
+For implementation details, see~\cite{bueno2025koopman}.